© 2025 Connecticut Public

 The bankruptcy filing comes following a recent U.S. Senate committee investigation that blasted Prospect for draining the hospitals of finances and saddling them with debt.
 U.S. Sen Richard Blumenthal of Connecticut said Prospect had turned the hospitals into its “personal piggy banks.

-“The administration has been preparing for the possibility that Prospect Medical Holdings would file for Chapter 11 bankruptcy,” Gov. Ned Lamont said in a statement, noting the group’s three Connecticut hospitals remain open.
+“The administration has been preparing for the possibility that Prospect Medical Holdings would file for Chapter 11 bankruptcy,” Gov. Ned Lamont said in a statement, noting the group’s three Connecticut hospitals “remain open, and we will continue to hold Prospect accountable to provide quality care to the communities that rely on these institutions.”

 Sujata Srinivasan is Connecticut Public Radio’s senior health reporter.
 Prior to that, she was a senior producer for Where We Live, a newsroom editor, and from 2010-2014, a business reporter for the station.